 Campus Review Data

 The list of subscriptions for review was developed through data informed criteria that included usage statistics, UR citations and publications, cost information, and subject-based analytics.
-We are now seeking your qualitative input as a UR researcher - please contact your Outreach Librarian with any questions.
+We are now seeking your qualitative input as a UR researcher - please contact your Subject Librarian with any questions.